wpeka/gdpr-cookie-consent/README.txt

 11.Consent Log table

 == Change Log ==

+= 3.7.9 =
+* Improvement: We've refreshed the look and feel of cookie banners to make them cleaner, more modern, and user-friendly.
+* Fix: Minor bug fixes and performance improvements to ensure smoother operation and better stability.

 = 3.7.8 =
 Added support for Google Consent Mode (v2): Easily integrate Google Consent Mode with your cookie banner to ensure compliance and accurate tracking based on user consent.